7 Strategies for Building a Risk-Aware Culture

 Establish a Routine and Public Discussions

 Set standing risk agenda items in executive meetings to normalize the topic and ensure it remains a priority.
-The Risk Leadership Network reports that boards that discuss risk quarterly experience faster incident escalation.
+The Risk Leadership Network reports that boards discussing risk quarterly experience faster incident escalation.
 Leaders should recap key takeaways in town halls and newsletters, reinforcing transparency and inviting feedback.

 Embed Assessment in Strategic Choices